 - ➤ Radio-WEKZ

-- > TV-Channel(s) 3, 15, and/or 27
+- \rightarrow TV-Channel(s) 3, 15, and/or 27

 - > School Messenger

-- ➤ District Website/Facebook
+- > Facebook

 Sometimes it becomes necessary to dismiss early because of adverse weather conditions.
 Early dismissal is meant to enhance the safety of students on return trips home from school.
-There will be no co-curricular activities or sports held on days when school is canceled or dismissed early.
+Co-curricular activities or sports held on days when school is canceled or dismissed early may be canceled.